 MHA must review and verify family compliance with service requirements annually at least thirty days before the end of the twelve month lease term.
-The policy for documentation and Top of the Document verification of compliance with service requirements may be found at Section 11-I.D., Documentation and Verification.
+The policy for documentation and verification of compliance with service requirements may be found at Section 11-I.D., Documentation and Verification.